 - a.
 Food processing businesses should have a written training program for their employees which is reviewed periodically and implemented as planned.
 Records should be kept of the personnel who attend the training activities. - b.
 Staff training needs should be evaluated annually, based on the results of the previous year and the assessment of training program effectiveness. - c.
-Training should be appropriate to the complexity of the process and the tasks assigned: - i.
+Training should be appropriate to the complexity of the process and the tasks assigned: i.
 All personnel, including suppliers, should receive GMP training. - ii.
 Employees involved in processing should also receive specific training on key operations as well as control and measurement activities.
-Primarily, they should understand the hygiene program, the pest control program, and the proper care and handling of water. - iii.
-Warehouse personnel should receive training in good storage and pest control practices.
+Primarily, they should understand the hygiene program, the pest control program, and the proper care and handling of water.

-CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page $20 ext{ of } 70$
+CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page 20 of 70 Doc.
+Ref.
+No: FSAN-GDL-006-02

-- iv.
+- iii.
+Warehouse personnel should receive training in good storage and pest control practices. - iv.
 Persons responsible for equipment should receive training in preventive maintenance, instrument calibration, and general maintenance. - v.
 Persons responsible for purchases should receive training in the use of specification sheets for all products and in the monitoring of suppliers. - vi.
 Office personnel should receive training for monitoring carrier services and vehicle conditions. - vii.
 All personnel should receive training in record management, program compliance, preventive measures and corrective actions. - viii.
 Supervisory staff should receive training in plant inspection, assessment and interpretation of hygiene profiles, hygiene program verification, personnel monitoring, and analysis of end products, as well as in the management of preventive measures and corrective actions. - ix.
 Senior managers should be fully versed in food law, hygiene principles, and the importance of hygiene control systems, all of which should be reflected in the business' safety management policy. - x.
 Additional training should be provided as necessary, for example, to inform personnel of the latest technological advances and when new equipment is introduced into operations. - xi.
 Periodic assessments should be performed of the effectiveness of training and instruction programs.